CarlosLunaMota/CLM_LIBS/README.md

 ```

 **Combinations:** all sorted tuples of fixed `length` whose elements
-are all different and taken from a set of size `base`:
+are all different and taken from a set of size `base`

 ```c
   Combinations(3, 4) = {(0,1,2), (0,1,3), (0,2,3), (1,2,3)}
 ```

-**Combinations with repetition:** all sorted tuples of fixed `length`
+**Combinations with replacement:** all sorted tuples of fixed
-whose elements are taken with replacement from a set of size `base`:
+`length` whose elements are taken with replacement from a set of
+size `base`

 ```c
   Comb_with_rep(3, 4) = {(0,0,0), (0,0,1), (0,0,2), (0,0,3),